Towson

 One of the most overlooked and misunderstood aspects of drumming is drum tuning.
 While drums generally aren’t tuned to specific pitches, they do need to be tuned to produce clear, full tones.

-Learning how to tune your drum set will make you sound better and encourage you to play more often.
+Learning how to tune a drum set will make you sound better and encourage you to play more often.
 With the proper tuning, even a beginner drum kit can sound great.

 Click a section below to learn more about how to tune your drums